dometdemont/DO288-apps/nodejs-helloworld/README.md

 #### PUT<a name="PUT"></a>
 Build and retrieve or run an installer or a Heat template from an HTML session available on the application server, or build a new session:

-`curl -X PUT -H "Content-Type: application/json"  http://<host:port>/<session>/<target>[?project=<project>&catalog=<catalog>] --data <resources>`
+`curl -X PUT -H "Content-Type: application/json"  http://<host:port>/<session>/<target>[?project=<project>&catalog=<catalog>&OSenv=<OpenStack environment file>&OSnetwork=<OpenStack private network CIDR>] --data <resources>`

 Where:
 - session is the HTML session file to start from on the application server, typically hpe5g.html delivered as an empty session by the github project.
 This session can be user defined and dropped on the application server, for instance to start from a known set of backing services.
 - target is either:
-    - deploy: to deploy resources on targeted OpenShift clusters from the application server.
+    - deploy: to deploy resources on targeted OpenStack and/or OpenShift clusters from the application server.
 Prerequisites on this server:
       - bash is the default shell interpreter
       - curl or oc (OpenShift command line) or helm commands available,
       - network connectivity to reach the target clusters
-      - the generated installer does not exceed Linux MAX\_ARG\_STRLEN (usually 128kB); beyond this limit, the E2BIG error is returned, and the 'hpe5g.sh' target has to be used instead.
+      - for OpenStack resources:
+        - ansible and OpenStack client installed,
+        - OpenStack environment file available
     - hpe5g.sh: to retrieve an installer deploying resources; this installer has to be invoked by the user to actually perform the deployment.
+It supports the options:
+      - for OpenShift resources:
+	      - --deploy | -d: to deploy the resources
+	      - --undeploy | -u: to undeploy the same
+	      - --log | -l file: to set the log file
+	      - --help | -h for more help
+      - for OpenStack resources:
+	      - --deploy | -d stack: to deploy the stack and resources
+	      - --undeploy | -u stack: to undeploy the same
+	      - --log | -l file: to set the log file
+	      - --help | -h for more help
+	      - --OSenv | -e file: to define the OpenStack environment file
+	      - --OSnetwork | -n network-root: to define the 3 first digits of the OpenStack private network
+	      Returned data: the list of deployed nodes is returned for user reference as a json table with four attributes per element:
+	      - ipaddress: the public IP address of the node
+	      - name: the node name in OpenStack
+	      - groups: the ansible list of groups this node belongs to
+	      - fqdn: the fully qualified domain name of this node },

     - dump: to retrieve the concatenation of resources passed as payload with the resources defined in the session; the returned json is a merge of both set of resources, ready for a single shot deployment
     - save: similar to dump, but resulting in an HTML session ready to use as a starting point for other deployments
-    - hpe5g.yaml: to retrieve an OpenStack Heat template deploying a full OpenShift cluster and HPE5G resources
+    - hpe5g.yaml: to retrieve an OpenStack Heat template deploying a full OpenShift cluster, HPE5G resources, and/or additional instances made available to run custom tools.

 - Optional parameters:
     - project is the default OpenShift project (namespace) in which resources not specifically attatched to a project are to be deployed; default: hpe5g
     - catalog is the catalog to use as a json file available on the application server.
 For the catalog specification, refer to the online help in the interactive tool, field set 'catalog'.
+    - OSenv is the file defining the OpenStack target.
+This file must be available in the installer execution environment at deployment time.
+Refer to the [Nodes section detailed specifications](#SectionsDetails) for writing this environment file.
+    - OSnetwork defines the 3 first numbers of the CIDR used to name the private networks, like 192.168.55
 - resources is the json payload depicting the resources to deploy as:
     - a table of sections: DirectServices, IndirectServices, Operators...
     - each section's value being a table of lines